RafaelRomeroGarcia/NeurobiologyMINDPsychosis/README.md

 1. Download `Code` folder, which contains the scripts and functions used for the analyses.

-2. Download `Data` folder, which contains data used to run the analyses, and will include data derived from them.
+2. Download `Data` folder, which contains data used to run the analyses and data derived from them.

-3. Create `degree` and `edges` folders in `Data`.
-Storage your volume and centile data in `volumes` and `centiles` subfolders.
-The remain folders will contain generated data.
+3. Storage your volume and centile data in `volumes` and `centiles` subfolders.

 ## **Data**